A Pet Crocodile Ate A Dog That Had Tormented Her For Years, In Front Of Horrified Onlookers

 “The dog got right up close to the crocodile’s head.
 That basically triggers a reflex reaction, and a crocodile, if you get that close to its head, it doesn’t even think about it—it will just strike.”

-Hansen for his part, waxes poetic about his failure to protect Pippa.
+Hansen, for his part, waxes poetic about his failure to protect Pippa.

 “A little terrier should not do things like that.
 But should I stop her?
 I don’t know, she got away with it for 10 years.”